 It means Chinese consumers are rapidly becoming much more emotional and unpredictable.
 Suddenly, when Chinese consumers like a movie, such as Furious 7, they can become the largest source of revenue for it.

 In 2015, several multinational fast-food chains got a painful lesson in this phenomenon after media reports of alleged contaminated food in their Chinese outlets.
 Their global financial results took significant hits.
 While reported as a food scandal, this incident was really about urban Chinese families caring more about food safety now than in the past.
+In 2016, United Airlines also got a surprise introduction to this after a video of a customer being dragged down the aisle went viral in China.

 Conversely, if Chinese consumers decide that a particular brand is safe or better than its rivals, companies can suddenly be overwhelmed with orders.
 This recently happened to Swisse Wellness Group, one of Australia’s leading vitamin and supplement companies.